Last update: December 2023

 The Customer can – against payment of an additional remuneration which is agreed upon in the Contract as a (separately shown) part of the monthly fee (Section 18.1) – have parking damage included in the cover without a deductible (up to two claims per year).

 Carvolution has taken out passenger insurance for the vehicle.
 This passenger insurance covers the driver and passengers in the event of accidents related to the use of the vehicle.
-Coverage includes medical treatment costs, a lump sum for disability of up to CHF 80,000.00 and a lump sum for death of up to CHF 30,000.00.
+Cover includes medical treatment costs, a lump sum for disability of up to CHF 30,000.00 and a lump sum for death of up to CHF 80,000.00.
 The corresponding separate insurance terms apply, in which the insurance benefits and exclusions for the passenger insurance are stipulated in detail.

-Furthermore, the Customer can - against payment of an additional remuneration which is agreed upon in the Contract as a (separately shown) part of the monthly flat rate (Section 18.1) - have traffic legal protection included in the insurance.
-The corresponding separate insurance terms apply, in which the insurance benefits and exclusions for the inclusion of this coverage are stipulated in detail.
+Furthermore, the Customer can – against payment of an additional remuneration agreed upon in the Contract as a (separately shown) part of the monthly flat rate (Section 18.1) – have traffic legal protection included in the insurance.
+The corresponding separate insurance terms apply, in which the insurance benefits and exclusions for the inclusion of this cover are stipulated in detail.

 If insurance benefits as per Sections 12-15 are excluded from the insurance cover or reduced due to culpable behaviour on the part of the Customer, Carvolution shall be entitled to bill the Customer for the claim which is not covered by the insurance.